Video Analysis

 Two red lights, Two metal panels, & A warped middle

-When the drone operator repositioned the drone to appear as if it were directly in front of me, I had a clear view of the drone’s core as it ascended vertically and was angled upright.
-When the drone started its movement during this period, it was ~5 feet above the ground on the opposite sidewalk, only a few feet in front of the trees, and appeared to be positioned directly in front of my apartment window as it slowly ascended.
+When the operators repositioned the drone to appear as if it were directly in front of me, I had a clear view of the drone’s core as it ascended vertically.
+When the drone started its movement during this period, it was ~5 feet above the ground, only a few feet in front of the trees on the opposite sidewalk, and it appeared to be positioned directly in front of my apartment window as it slowly ascended.
 The warp never appeared to contain straight lines or jagged edges, just multiple moving waves converging towards the very center of the drone.
 As I looked through the top-middle section of the drone's core, I vividly remember the grass above the wall bleeding into the graffiti in a U-shape.
-The grass behind the graffiti appeared close to black instead of its original green color when viewed through the drone's center.
+When viewed through the drone's center, the grass behind the graffiti appeared close to black instead of its original green color.
 Each wave pattern in the drone was clearly defined at its edge, and each wave would constantly move as the drone climbed, with new waves emerging from each direction every second or so.
 The waves emerging from the side of the drone moved horizontally, while those from the top and bottom moved vertically towards the center.
 However, I can not remember the wave's pattern with 100% confidence, and whether the waves were oscillating or if new waves were emerging from the outside of the drone.Each new wave also seemed to be slightly different in its shape, even if it originated from the same side of the drone's core.
 A small area in the absolute center of the drone's core featured no waves, indicating that it was either the attractor or source of the wave patterns.
 The drone appeared to move the slowest during this period of its flight, and I observed this vertical climb for ~6 seconds.
 Aside from this slow climb directly in front of my apartment window, the drone moved at a constant speed throughout its entire flight.
 Initially, I assumed that the drone's core could have been a liquid, as looking through the middle was like looking through a rippling pool of water.
-If you told me that the core was plasma, I would have believed you initially, but it was just the light warping that produced that appearance.

 Transparent core on video